wjsutton/games_night_viz/2_hello_world.md

 ### Task

 Find the top 10 safest squares in Battleship, where safety is a square occupied by a player’s ship which has the highest win rate by the player.
+An overview of the full dataset has been provided here: [Github/cliambrown](https://github.com/cliambrown/battleship-data), this task works from the battleship_game_squares.csv dataset.

 1. [Input the data](data_prep/input_level_2_battleship_squares.csv)
 2. Filter ai_mode_id = 3 (the AI Learning mode)